Polkadot-Heroes/Members/Heroes/README.md

 # Heroes

 This README showcases all the people who have made it as Heroes into the Heroes program!

-Each person as they join the program adds themselves to this list.
+All of our program members start out as Rookies and can become Heroes in one of two ways:

+1) By being nominated by a member of the Polkadot Developer Heroes team
+2) By [self-nominating](https://github.com/Polkadot-Heroes/Members/issues/new/choose) and going through the review process

+If you are already a Rookie and feel ready to apply to become a Hero, go ahead and [nominate yourself](https://github.com/Polkadot-Heroes/Members/issues/new/choose) today!

+You can read the [Heroes Review Criteria and Scoring Matrix Guidelines](../Heroes_Review_Criteria.md) to learn more about the review process.

 ## Heroes List